reflectoring/reflectoring.github.io/_posts/2017-08-02-documenting-spring-data-rest-api-with-springfox.md

 and has some serious bugs and missing features (see [here](https://github.com/springfox/springfox/issues/1962) and [here](https://github.com/springfox/springfox/issues/1963), for example).
-Thus, the descriptions and code examples below are based on the current 2.7.1-SNAPSHOT version in which this is remedied a little.**
+Thus, the descriptions and code examples below are based on the current 2.7.1-SNAPSHOT version in which this is remedied considerably.**

 ## Enabling Springfox in a Spring Boot / Spring Data REST application